 Yesterday we briefly hit on a number of tips that will help you when publishing your free Android app to the GooglePlay app store, today I want to go into a little more detail with each of the tips to assist you in your publication process.

-The two main tips that you need to understand in details are: ASO – App Store Optimization and GooglePlay moderation.
+The two main tips that you need to understand in details are: ASO – App Store Optimization and Google Play moderation.

-1: What is App Store Optimization
+What is App Store Optimization?

 Have you ever heard website owners stressing over their SEO, Search Engine Optimization, a process undertaken to ensure a website it found on Google?
 Well, ASO is the same process for the app store.
 App Store Optimization has been created to help your app improve its organic search results.
 What this means in simple terms is improving the chances of your app being found when someone searches for a particular search term.
-Competition is harsh in GooglePlay and getting your app found is one part of the battle.
+Competition is harsh in GooglePlay and getting your uploaded app found is one part of the battle.
 For more information on ASO please click through here to our recent ASO post.

 What is Google Play moderation?

 Until a few months ago, GooglePlay did not moderate their apps, pretty much anyone could upload any app regardless of the quality and content.
 This has now changed and GooglePlay are now moderating apps.
 Do not panic too much, GooglePlay will not review your app in the same eyes as Apple does, you do not have to produce apps that are as intricate as the professional apps like Angry Birds.
 The GooglePlay review process briefly checks that the app is usable and does not contain inappropriate material.

 In order to understand where you stand with your app you will see one of two things occur when you upload your Android app: